 Bank to bank transfer

 The process of repatriating money from abroad is not very complicated.
 Just follow a few simple steps to complete the process.
 Transferring funds from one bank to another is one of the options available to you.
-Indeed, it is quite possible to transfer your money from the bank of the country in which you have settled to another bank in France.
-Or the opposite from a French bank to a bank abroad.
-How to do it ?
-The operation is even simpler if you only have a bank account with cash on it.
+In fact, it's perfectly possible to transfer your money from the bank in the country where you've settled to another bank in France.
+Or vice versa, from a French bank to a foreign bank.
+How do I go about it?
+The operation is even simpler if you only have a bank account with cash on deposit.
 Similarly, the transfer will be quick and easy if your bank is present both in your host country and in France.
-Otherwise, you can open an account in a foreign institution and transfer your savings there.
+Otherwise, you can open an account with a foreign bank and transfer your savings there.
 Beware!
-This process is legally regulated depending on the country where you reside.
-Keep in mind that this can delay the operation, because of the formalities to be completed in your host country.
+This process is legally regulated, depending on your country of residence.
+Bear in mind that this may delay the operation, due to the formalities to be completed in your host country.

 Statement of account